For your customers

 Hindawi aims to make academic research open to read and use by anyone, anywhere in the world.
 Open-access publishing has been gaining strides in the last 2 decades, and Hindawi, founded in 1997, has been at the center of this movement.

-We spoke to Karl Yates, Customer Services Manager at Hindawi, to understand how the publishing house manages its support team through Freshdesk while also collaborating with multiple teams internally.
+We spoke to Karl Yates, Customer Services Manager, and Felicity Allen, Operations Manager at Hindawi, to understand how the publishing house manages its support team through Freshdesk while also collaborating with multiple teams internally.

 Karl’s team deals with both internal and external customers at Hindawi.
 “We have a wide customer base, and tend to get completely different queries based on the customer type.”